Meet the Board

 Solar Operations Director

 Born and raised in Southwest Missouri, Tyler Lloyd has become a certified solar technician and consultant through the North American Board of Certified Energy Practitioners.
 Tyler graduated cum laude at Crowder College in Neosho, Missouri to obtain his degree in Alternative Energy with a preference of study in solar technologies.
 He has become proficient in using Aurora solar design software and is a FAA licensed drone pilot.
 Tyler is a perfectionist with a passion for helping others understand the numerous benefits associated with investing in solar energy.
+He has recently become coach of Crowder College's Esports team.
 In his free time, he enjoys flying drones and self-education in business.

 Food Science Director

 Andrea Myers grew up in Hannibal, Missouri but has spent most of her adult

 life in Northwest Arkansas.
 For 16 years she worked in the transportation